HCL-TECH-SOFTWARE/connections-doc/v8-cr1/admin/admin/t_admin_profiles_sync_ldap.md

 After running collect\_dns and populate\_from\_dn\_file in each of the two TDI solution directories, the EMPLOYEE table contains the following data:

+Table 1.
+Example employee table after running collect_dns and populate_from_dn_file in each TDI solution directory.

 |uid|PROF\_SOURCE\_URL|
 |---|-----------------|
 |A|ldap://ldap.zetabank.com:389/cn=users,location=littleton,dc=acme,dc=com?\(\(objectClass=inetOrgPerson\)\(uid=\*\)\)|